Introduction

 Specification

-An SkyFilter file must start with a header as shown below, with the version matching the version of skyway that you are using, followed by at least two newlines.
+A SkyFilter file must start with a header as shown below, with the version matching the version of skyway that you are using, followed by a blank line.

 After the header, you can use any combination of selectors and modifiers to manipulate the elements.